Physiology

 The Department of Physiology being one of the pioneer Departments of The Oxford Medical College, Hospital and Research centre, has the responsibility of imparting medical education to the first year medical students.
 Physiology seeks to understand biological function spanning the range from molecular mechanisms to medical problems.
 No other field has such an important task or is as cross- disciplinary in nature.

-The practical halls are provided with all the necessary hi-tech equipments to cater the needs of UG curriculum.Hi-tech Equipment’s like polygraph from Adlabs facilitates the research activity like HRV analysis for autonomic function, Nerve conduction studies and evoked potentials and computerised spirometer for PFT.
+The practical halls are provided with all the necessary hi-tech equipments to cater the needs of UG curriculum.
+HI-tech Equipment’s like polygraph from Adlabs facilitates the research activity like HRV analysis for autonomic function, Nerve conduction studies and evoked potentials and computerized spirometer for PFT.

 Academic Activities